 1932 Bill Tilden v.
 Hans Nusslein.
 Tilden won (scores unknown but Tilden won around two thirds of matches).

 The following year Tilden took on young German Hans Nusslein.
 Tilden won by a comfortable margin (the final tally of matches is not known).
 Pro tennis was beginning to establish itself.

 This was the first tour in which the participants were the same as the previous year.
 Because of this, the interest in the tour was less than it had been the previous year.
-Although scores are not known, Tilden won comfortably.
+Tilden won the tour comfortably.
 Pro tennis needed a big new signing and at the end of 1933 it got it: Ellsworth Vines.

 1934 H. Ellsworth Vines v.
 Bill Tilden.
 Vines won 36-17 (67.9%).